stuttter/wp-spider-cache/readme.txt

 == Installation ==

 * Download and install using the built in WordPress plugin installer.
-* Optionally copy contents of `drop-ins` to your `wp-content` directory
+* Copy contents of `drop-ins` to your `wp-content` directory
-* Optionally activate in the "Plugins" area of your admin by clicking the "Activate" link.
+* Activate in the "Plugins" area of your admin by clicking the "Activate" link.
 * No further setup or configuration is necessary.

 == Frequently Asked Questions ==